Neural Network Research to Predict Gap Risk for Financial Assets

 • Model predictions are far out from what would be expected when considering log price correlations.
 I research similarity indexes to compare encoded GAF image inputs and their respective log price time series, including:

-• DTW Distance of log price series, a similarity metric which accounts for the series’ speed variation.
+• DTW Distance of log price series.

 • Pearson correlation: the missalignment between DTW distances and log price correlation coefficients is particularly noticeable as shown in the images in Week 10 for the FITB-CFG pair.